Slamy/Yaumataca/doc/adding_gamepads.md

 Some controllers require a non-standard protocol.
 You may need to investigate now, why this happens.

-The project https://github.com/felis/USB_Host_Shield_2.0 might provide you with some insight as this library is rather complete.
+The project https://github.com/felis/USB_Host_Shield_2.0 might provide you with some insight as this library is rather feature-complete.

 ## What to do if everything works?